Curriculum Detail - Grade 1

 • Develop motor, foot- and hand-eye coordination, manipulative and spatial skills

-• Practice many problem-solving techniques
+• Practice many problem-solving techniques using a growth mindset approach to learning

 • Photo of Bernadette Beroud